isabella232/journeys.en/help/using/building-journeys/journeyaction.md

 Two categories are available: **Address** and **Personalization Data**.

+You can easily define where to retrieve the **Address** or the **Personalization Data** using the interface.
+You can browse through events and available data source’s fields.
+You can also use the advanced expression editor for more advanced use cases such as using a data source that require the passing of parameters or performing manipulations.
+See [Building advanced conditions](../expression/expressionadvanced.md#concept_uyj_trt_52b).

 **Address**

 >[!NOTE]
 >
->This category is only visible if you select an event template.
-For profile templates, the **Address** fields are automatically retrieved by the system using the reconciliation performed by Adobe Campaign Standard.
+>This category is only visible if you select an "event" transactional messaging template.
+For "profile" messages, the **Address** field is automatically retrieved from Adobe Campaign Standard by the system.

 These are the fields the system requires to know where to send the message.
 For an email template, it's the email address.
 For an SMS, it's the mobile phone number.

 ![](../assets/journey61.png)

 **Personalization data**

+>[!NOTE]
+>
+>You cannot pass a collection in personalization data.
+If the transactional email or SMS expects collections, it will not work.
+Also note that the personalization data has an expected format (example: string, decimal, etc.).
+You must be careful to respect these expected formats.

-These are the fields used in your Adobe Campaign Standard template to personalize your message, apply conditional formatting, or pick a specific message variant.
+These are the fields expected by the Adobe Campaign Standard message.
+These fields can be used to personalize the message, apply conditional formatting, or pick a specific message variant.

 ![](../assets/journey62.png)